K-LITE: Learning Transferable Visual Models with External Knowledge: Introduction

 \section{Introduction}

-One of the core aspirations in computer vision (CV) is to develop systems that endow computers with the ability to effectively learn general visual representations, that can be transferred to a variety of downstream recognition datasets with arbitrary visual concepts in the wild.
-Though excellent performance is achieved on standard benchmarks, the traditional supervised approaches are limited to learning a fix set of concepts, \eg 22K concepts on ImageNet~\cite{deng2009imagenet} and 18K concepts on JFT-300M~\cite{sun2017revisiting}.
-This renders a few issues: $(i)$ Annotating each individual vision dataset is not only labor intensive, but also results in a narrow set of visual concepts; $(ii)$ Visual models trained on such datasets are good at one task (with the given concept set) and this task only, and show poor transfer learning performance for customized datasets that usually come with a different set of concepts~\cite{geirhos2018imagenet}.
+One of the core aspirations in computer vision (CV) is to develop systems that endow computers with the ability to effectively learn general visual representations, which can be transferred to a variety of downstream recognition datasets with arbitrary visual concepts in the wild.
+Though excellent performance has been achieved on standard benchmarks, the traditional supervised approaches are limited to learning a fixed set of concepts, \eg 22K concepts on ImageNet~\cite{deng2009imagenet} or 18K concepts on JFT-300M~\cite{sun2017revisiting}.
+This leads to a few issues: $(i)$ Annotating each individual vision dataset is not only labor intensive, but also results in a narrow set of visual concepts; $(ii)$ Visual models trained on such datasets are good at one task (with the given concept set) and this task only, and show poor transfer learning performance to customized datasets that usually come with a different set of concepts~\cite{geirhos2018imagenet}.

 To tackle this problem, recent large-scale language-augmented visual models, such as CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling} and Florence~\cite{yuan2021florence}, are trained on a wide variety of images with natural language supervision that is abundantly available on the Internet.
-These models demonstrate strong zero-shot transfer capability, since they acquire open-set recognition abilities through problem reformulation from classification to retrieval.
-Moreover, model generalization is improved as natural language supervision typically contains much richer semantics.
-While these models usually perform well on recognizing common objects, they struggle on visual concepts that are absent or poorly covered in the pre-training stage.
-To ensure good transfer performance, it is required to train such models on huge datasets (\eg >400M image-text pairs) with sufficient concept coverage, a process that is both labor and compute expensive.
+These models demonstrate strong zero-shot transfer capabilities, since they acquire open-set recognition abilities through problem reformulation from classification to retrieval.
+Moreover, model generalization is improved as natural language supervision typically contains rich semantics.
+While these models usually perform well on recognizing common objects, they still struggle on visual concepts that are absent or rare in the pre-training stage.
+To ensure good transfer performance, it is required to train such models on huge datasets with sufficient concept coverage (\eg >400M image-text pairs), which is both labor and compute expensive.